transistorfet/retroverse/README.md

 I bought a Schroff 23000-041 11-Slot backplane, used from eBay.
 Luckily it has automatic daisy-chaining, so when a slot doesn't have a card in it, the daisy-chained signals are shorted in order to bypass that slot.
-It also has active termination, which I have enabled with the jumpers, so it takes only 10mA or so of 5V power without any cards connected.
+It also has active termination, which I have enabled with the jumpers, so it takes only 10mA of 5V power without any cards connected.

 ![alt text](images/Schroff-backplane-front.jpg "Schroff 23000-041 11-Slot VME Backplane with a green PCB and white DIN41612 connectors")